Bureau-du-Forestier-en-chef/FMT/README.md

 [🇼🇫 Click here for a french version](README.fr.md)

+*This page provides only an overview of the installation process and features of FMT.
+For more details, visit our documentation page [FMT](https://bureau-du-forestier-en-chef.github.io/FMTdocs/fr/)*

 # 📑 Description

 FMT (**F**orest **M**anagement **T**ool) is an **open source Forest Management library**.